Gathering Requirements

 Importantly, thinking clearly about the world and the machine and how the machine can only interact with the world mediated through sensors and actuators allows us to distinguish:

-• System requirements (REQ) describe how the system should operate, expressed entirely in terms of the concepts in the world.
+System requirements (REQ) describe how the system should operate, expressed entirely in terms of the concepts in the world.
 For example, the smartwatch should call emergency responders when the wearer has fallen.
 System requirements capture what should happen in the real world, not how software should process data.

-• Specifications (SPEC) describe the expected behavior of a software component in terms of input data and output data.
+Specifications (SPEC) describe the expected behavior of a software component in terms of input data and output data.
 For example, we expect a model to report “fall detected” as output if the sensor inputs are similar to previously provided training data; or the controller component should output a “call emergency responder” output 30 seconds after a “fall detected” input is received from the model, unless other input data indicates that the user has pressed a “I’m fine” button.
 Specifications refer only to concepts in the software world, like input and output data, but not to concepts in the real world.
 Specifications are sometimes also called software requirements or component requirements to contrast them from system requirements.

-• Assumptions (ASM) express the relationship of real-world concepts to software inputs and outputs.
-For example, we assume that the gyro sensor correctly represents the smartwatch’s movement, that the GPS coordinates represent the location of the fall, the manually entered contact address for emergency responders correctly represents the user’s intention, and that emergency responders actually respond to a call.
-Assumptions are what links real-world concepts in system requirements to software concepts in specifications.
+Assumptions (ASM) express the relationship of real-world concepts to software inputs and outputs.
+For example, we assume that the gyro sensor correctly represents the smartwatch’s movement, that the GPS coordinates represent the location of the fall, that the manually entered contact address for emergency responders correctly represents the user’s intention, and that emergency responders actually respond to a call.
+Assumptions are what link real-world concepts in system requirements to software concepts in specifications.

-• Implementations (IMPL) provide the actual behavior of the software system that is supposed to align with the specification (SPEC), usually given with some code or an executable model.
+Implementations (IMPL) provide the actual behavior of the software system that is supposed to align with the specification (SPEC), usually given with some code or an executable model.
 A detected mismatch between implementation and specification is considered a bug.
 For example, a buffer overflow in the controller crashes the system so that no “call emergency responder” output command (output) is produced if the input values representing gyro sensor readings exceed a certain value (e.g., because of an unusually hard fall).

 Logically, we expect that assumptions and software specifications together should assure the required system behavior in the real world (ASM ∧ SPEC ⊨ REQ) and that the specification is implemented correctly (IMPL ⊨ SPEC).
-However, problems occur when…
+However, problems occur when:

-• … the system requirements (REQ) are flat out wrong.
+The system requirements (REQ) are flat-out wrong.
 For example, we forget to capture that the smartwatch should not call emergency responders to the user's home if a fall is detected outside the home.

-• … the software specification (SPEC) is wrong.
+The software specification (SPEC) is wrong.
 For example, the specification forgets to indicate that the “call emergency responder” output should not be produced if the input representing that user pressed a cancel button is detected.
 Again, the implementation may perfectly match the specification but again result in behavior that does not fulfill the system requirements.

-• … any one of these parts is internally inconsistent or inconsistent with others.
+Any one of these parts is internally inconsistent or inconsistent with others.
 For example, the software specification (SPEC) together with the assumptions (ASM) are not sufficient to guarantee the system requirements (REQ) if the specified logic when to issue calls (SPEC) does not account with a retry mechanism or redundant communication channel for possible communication issues (ASM) to ensure that emergency responders are actually contacted (REQ).

-• … the system is implemented (IMPL) incorrectly, differing from the specified behavior (SPEC), such as buffer overflows or incorrect expressions in control logic, such as actually waiting for 120 seconds rather than the specified 30 seconds.
+The system is implemented (IMPL) incorrectly, differing from the specified behavior (SPEC), such as buffer overflows or incorrect expressions in control logic, such as actually waiting for 120 seconds rather than the specified 30 seconds.

 Any of these parts can cause problems, leading to incorrect behavior in the real world (i.e., violating the system requirements).
 In practice, software engineers typically focus most attention on finding issues in the last category, implementation mistakes, for which there are plenty of testing tools.
 In practice though, incorrect assumptions seem to be a much more pressing problem in almost all discussions around safety, security, fairness, and feedback loops, with and without machine learning.